katiesaund/clinical_cdifficile_trehalose_variants/README.md

 # Clinical _C. difficile_ with Trehalose Utilization Variants
-This reposity contains details in support of a manuscript currently in submission.
+This reposity contains details in support of a manuscript currently under review.
 The focus of this work is the analysis of the association between trehalose utilization variants in clinical _C. difficile_ isolates and infection severity.

 The preprint is available to read here: https://www.medrxiv.org/content/10.1101/19008342v1.